 Age-appropriate cancer screening (eg, colonoscopy, mammography) is indicated if not previously done.
 Other testing is done for disorders suspected based on abnormal findings in the history or examination.
 There are no widely accepted guidelines on other testing for patients without such focal abnormal findings.
 One suggested approach is to do the following tests:

 The underlying disorder is treated.
-If an underlying disorder causes undernutrition and is difficult to treat, nutritional support should be considered (see Nutritional Support).
+If an underlying disorder causes undernutrition and is difficult to treat, nutritional support Overview of Nutritional Support Many undernourished patients need nutritional support, which aims to increase lean body mass.
+Oral feeding can be difficult for some patients with anorexia or with eating or absorption problems... read more should be considered.
 Helpful general behavioral measures include encouraging patients to eat, assisting them with feeding, offering snacks between meals and before bedtime, providing favorite or strongly flavored foods, and offering only small portions.
-If behavioral measures are ineffective and weight loss is extreme, enteral tube feeding can be tried if patients have a functioning GI tract.
+If behavioral measures are ineffective and weight loss is extreme, enteral tube feeding can be tried if patients have a functioning gastrointestinal tract.
 Measures of lean body mass are followed serially.
 Appetite stimulants have not been shown to prolong life.

 Normal age-related changes that can contribute to weight loss include the following:

 Decreased sensitivity to certain appetite-stimulating mediators (eg, orexins, ghrelin, neuropeptide Y) and increased sensitivity to certain inhibitory mediators (eg, cholecystokinin, serotonin, corticotropin-releasing factor)